TITLE Project Coordinator, TESOL

 IMMEDIATE SUPERVISOR Principal Investigator

-The Project Coordinator –Teaching English to Speakers of Other Languages (TESOL) coordinates aspects of an in-service program for public school teachers, including recruiting participants, creating informational materials, monitoring program participants’ progress, assisting with testing and data collection, and serving as a liaison with participating local educational agencies.
+The Project Coordinator – Teaching English to Speakers of Other Languages (TESOL) coordinates aspects of an in-service program for public school teachers, including recruiting participants, creating informational materials, monitoring program participants’ progress, assisting with testing and data collection, and serving as a liaison with participating local educational agencies.
+The coordinator also facilitates aspects of ancillary grant projects (e.g., professional development in schools and a mini grant program).
 This is a grant-funded position; continuation of the position is dependent on continued grant funding.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: A least one year of academic advising experience is required.
+Experience: A least one year of academic advising or parallel experience is required.
 Public school administrative experience, demonstrated excellence in certified K-12 public school teaching with English language learners (ELLs), and bilingual proficiency are preferred.
-Experience with data management, assessment, teacher work sample, practitioner inquiry, and educational research are preferred.
+Experience with data management, assessment, teacher observation, practitioner inquiry, and educational research are preferred.

 Skills: Excellent verbal and written communication skills are required.
+Data tracking, event organization, and budget management skills are preferred.
 Readiness to serve language minority students and their families is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES